Liljeholmens Stearinfabriks AB

-Liljeholmens Stearinfabriks AB is a Swedish candle manufacturer.
+Liljeholmens Stearinfabriks AB is a Swedish candle manufacturer and supplier to the Swedish Royal House.
 The factory is located in Oskarshamn, Sweden.

 History

 The company was founded in 1839 by Lars Johan Hierta, the same person who founded the Swedish daily newspaper Aftonbladet.
 Originally the factory was located to Stockholm but in 1970 a new factory and a factory outlet was built in coastal town Oskarshamn, in the south-east of Sweden.

 Production

 Today the factory is the world's largest manufacturer specialized in stearin candles.
-The yearly production is about 10 000 tons.
+The annual production is about 11 000 tons.